wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Fixed enemy script to be much more understandable.
 It resembles a quick and dirty state machine.
 I need to do it for the player.
 Player stun mechanic is broken, and the code is so bad I can't figure out where to add anything.
 Made art for player and enemy also.

 **Thoughts**: Art is good for the soul.
-Things are still hard, but doing a little bit of art gave me so hope.
+Things are still hard, but doing a little bit of art gave me some hope.

+### Day 14: Sunday - September 25, 2022

+**Today's Progress**: Fixed the player script and the capture mechanic for the enemy.
+Added stun and waking mechanic for player.
+This quick n' dirty state machine pattern is working well for me so far.
+Made a stun/fainting animation for the player.

+Forgot to mention I learned about BOIDs the other day.
+I want to make some for my game.
+They're so fun looking.

+**Thoughts**: Made it to 2 weeks!
+The player and enemy interaction is feeling a lot more fun.
+The capture mechanic is kinna cool.
+I'm hoping that with all the art it might actually resemble a decently fun game to play.
+I still feel like an imposter, but I've resolved that there is no immediate action for me to take on it right now, so I'm just gonna keep going.
+I feel proud that I've made it 2 weeks having worked on code every day.
+This log thing is really helping me stay focussed.